TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-capacity.md

 # Service object assignment failed because of an ongoing capacity issue.

 <!--issueDescription-->
 Thank you for contacting Microsoft support team.
-During our investigation we found that there is an ongoing backend issue in this region.
+We have detected that there is an ongoing backend issue in this region.
 The issue has been forwarded to engineering team for resolution.
 <!--/issueDescription-->

 ## **Recommended Steps**